-Esri provides an Updated Demographics advanced demographics dataset for the United States sourced from data provided by the U.S. Census Bureau, the U.S. Census Bureau's American Community Survey, public and private data sources, and Esri's demographic data development team.
+Esri provides an Updated Demographics advanced demographics dataset for the United States.
+This dataset is developed by Esri and includes source material supplied by the U.S. Census Bureau, the U.S. Census Bureau's American Community Survey, and public and private data sources.
 Visit Where to find Esri Location Data to learn more about using advanced demographics.

 The Esri Updated Demographics dataset is a suite of annually updated U.S. demographic data containing current-year and five-year forecasts for more than 2,000 demographic and socioeconomic characteristics.
 Included are tables that cover key characteristics about United States population, households, housing, age, race, income, and more.
 Esri's Updated Demographics consists of point estimates, representing July 1 of the current and forecast years.